-You must use only those computer resources that you have the authority to use.
-You must not provide false or misleading information to gain access to computing resources.
+A student must use only those computer resources that the student has the authority to use.
+The student must not provide false or misleading information to gain access to computing resources.
 The VCCS may regard these actions as criminal acts and may treat them accordingly.
-You must not use the VCCNet resources to gain unauthorized access to computing resources of other institutions, organizations or individuals.
+The student must not use the VCCNet resources to gain unauthorized access to computing resources of other institutions, organizations or individuals.

-You must not authorize anyone to use your computer accounts for any reason.
-You are responsible for all use of your accounts.
-You must take all reasonable precautions, including password maintenance and file protection measures, to prevent use of your account by unauthorized persons.
-You must not, for example, share your password with anyone.
+A student must not authorize anyone to use his/her computer accounts for any reason.
+The student responsible for all use of his/her accounts.
+The must take all reasonable precautions, including password maintenance and file protection measures, to prevent use of his/her account by unauthorized persons.
+Students must not, for example, share their passwords with anyone.

-You must use your computer resources only for authorized purposes.
+The student must use his/her computer resources only for authorized purposes.
 Students or staff, for example, may not use their accounts for private consulting.
-You must not use your computer resources for unlawful purposes, such as the installation of fraudulently or illegally obtained software.
+A student must not use his/her computer resources for unlawful purposes, such as the installation of fraudulently or illegally obtained software.